vatesfr/xen-orchestra/known-bugs.md

 ## RAM usage count in global statistic is wrong

 But now, global RAM count is "fixed".
 We need to find why it doesn't work.

+## VNC console through NAT

+We need to create a VNC proxy in XO-server.
+Planned.